 - Raw Data File: A file consisting of rows and columns of numbers; or maybe some of the columns have letters (character data) instead of numbers.
 The rows represent observations and the columns represent variables. - Program File: A file consisting of commands that the SAS software tries to follow.
 You create this file with a text editor.
 The program file contains a reference to the raw data file (in the infile statement), so SAS knows where to find the data.
 Program files have names like reading1.sas. - Log File: This file is produced by every SAS run, whether it is successful of unsuccessful.
 It contains a listing of the program file, as well any error messages or warnings.
-It will have a name like reading1.log. - Output File: The list file contains the output of the statistical procedures requested by the program file.
-Output files have names like reading1.pdf, reading1.rtf, or reading1.htm.
+It will have a name like reading1.log or reading1-log.html. - Output File: The list file contains the output of the statistical procedures requested by the program file.
+Output files have names like reading1-Results.pdf, reading1-Results.rtf, or reading1-Results.html.